 In early December 2020, the US Department of Transportation issued a final ruling regarding emotional support animals (ESAs), allowing airlines to no longer accommodate ESAs if they don’t want to.

-Alaska Airlines, American Airlines, and Delta Air Lines, have all already announced plans to ban ESAs.
+Alaska Airlines, American Airlines, Delta Air Lines, and Southwest Airlines, have all already announced plans to ban ESAs.
 United Airlines is the latest carrier to update its policy.
 The airline didn’t even put out a press release, but rather only quietly updated its webpage for service animals.

 United bans emotional support animals